Furnace Repair Checklist

 - Ensure your hands and feet are dry prior to opening the panel or breakers.

 - Look for the breaker titled “furnace” or “heat,” and make sure it’s moved to “on.”
 If the breaker has tripped, it will be in the middle or “off” position.

-- With one hand, steadily turn the breaker to the “on” location.
-If the breaker instantly trips and pops back to “off,” don’t touch it and contact a team member from American HVAC Inc at 916-243-6714 quickly.
+- With one hand, steadily turn the breaker to the “on” position.
+If the breaker instantly trips and pops back to “off,” don't try to reset it and contact a team member from American HVAC Inc at 916-243-6714 quickly.